Manifesto for a European revolution

 And they tell us that economic growth is positive?
 Growth is not the solution.
 I would say that it is rather more of a problem…

 Still, there is a reason that justifies the need for growth: debt reimbursement !

-The biggest irony is that, when bankrupted banks have to be rescued, monetary policies are quickly forgotten.
+The biggest irony is that, when bankrupted banks have to be rescued, monetary orthodoxy is quickly forgotten.
 Does it make any sense that the European Central Bank is allowed to provide billions to save banks, but not a cent for public policies funding?

 The wrong fight against speculation

 Another cliché of politics is to regulate finance and fight speculation.
 Without neglecting the negative effects of finance on the real economy, we must not fight the wrong fight.

 Life insurances, mortgages, mutual funds… The requirement of profitability for savers implies a speculative management which generates gains.
 Unless considering that profits from financial investments are unfair, fighting speculation frontally is vain.
 The taxation of financial transactions, for example, could slow exchanges a bit, but would mostly increase the costs of portfolio management, while the profits of banks would stay untouched.

 Likewise, the idea of decreasing the bank’s leverage (as Basel III agreements will impose from 2013) is very ironic, because it will curb lendings, slowing down growth durability in developed countries.
 Without a re-foundation of the monetary system, these types of reforms will lead to failure.

 Actually, the issue is that the banking sector is far too concentrated, and acts as an uncontrollable lobbying group because it has a tremendous power: that of creating money, to fund (or not) governments, businesses, and take hostage the citizens’ deposits.
 Can you see the paradox?
 Banks are private actors who manage a public good – the money – as a commodity.